-Nintendo Switch OLED vs Nintendo Switch: What's different?
+Nintendo Switch OLED model vs Nintendo Switch: What's the difference?

 - Nintendo Switch (OLED model) weight: 320g (420g with Joy-Cons)

 In terms of size and weight, there is little between them, even though the Switch OLED has a larger display.
+It's the bezel that has shrunk on the OLED version, allowing for a bigger screen but retaining the same overall console height.
+This is the reason the Joy-Cons are still compatible.

-It is fractionaliy longer and heavier but you really won't notice the difference.
+The Switch OLED is fractionally longer and slightly heavier, but you really won't notice the difference.

 Display